JustARandomLoli/mineflayer-sg/README.md

 ```

 ## Ideas
-Ideas I have for some stuff

 ### Wandering/Running-away Navigation
-Create very simple mesh map where all hills are not walkable and everything wierd details are removed and or not walkable and putting 4*4 or 8*8 blocks into just one "block" then just let A* go over it.
+Create very simple mesh map where all hills are not walkable and everything wierd details are removed and or not walkable and putting 4\*4 or 8\*8 blocks into just one "block" then just let A\* go over it.

 ### Knockback
 Should be pretty simple...